 Wondering how to get to Penghu?
 This quick guide sets out the easiest ways to get to Penghu, plus pro tips to reach the islands faster and hassle-free.

 Penghu is easily accessed by either plane or ferry from various areas across Taiwan.
 And, even if you can’t speak Chinese, planning a trip here is pretty straightforward.
-But, unlike traveling on the mainland, you would need to put in a bit more effort when it comes to planning your trip, especially the logistics.
-Which is where this guide will come in handy – we share the easiest ways to get to Penghu, plus pro tips which will help you plan the perfect short getaway.
+But, unlike traveling on the mainland, you would need to put in a bit more effort to plan your trip, especially the logistics.
+In this guide I’ll show you the easiest ways to get to Penghu.
+I’ve also included lots of tips to help you plan the perfect short getaway.

 In a rush?
 Pin this post to read later.

-Penghu is easily accessible by plane of ferry.
-But, if you are pressed for time and want to maximise your time here, flying is the fastest way to reach these gorgeous islands.
+Penghu is easily accessible by plane or ferry.
+However, if you are pressed for time and want to maximize your time here, flying is the fastest way to reach these gorgeous islands.
 Especially seeing that most flights take less than one hour to Magong Airport.
-Alternatively, you could take a ferry which can be an adventure in itself.
-Ferries generally take about 1.5 – 4 hours depending on the port you are sailing from.
+Alternatively, you could take a ferry, which can be an adventure in itself.
+Ferry rides generally take about 1.5 – 4 hours, depending on the port you sail from.

 There are only two airlines that fly to Magong Airport (also spelled Makung, MZG) from various main hubs across Taiwan daily.
-Domestic flights take less than an hour and leave from Taipei, Taichung, Chiayi, Tainan, Kaohsiung and Kinmen.
+Domestic flights take less than an hour and depart from Taipei, Taichung, Chiayi, Tainan, Kaohsiung, and Kinmen.
 (See flight details below).